Program: Moroccan Nomads TravelA

 They are a part of our tribe in the south of Morocco and some of them are our families, they don’t speak your language but they will be very happy to accompany you and show you every step in their daily life.

 - Suitability – you need to be in a good physical condition and reasonably fit.

-Luggage and Equipments: You will travel on foot, but your luggage and camping equipment with supplies it will be carried by mules and camels.
+Luggage and Equipment: You will travel on foot, but your luggage and camping equipment with supplies will be carried by mules and camels.
 Please do use a soft travel bag and make sure your belongings don’t weigh more than 15kg.
-You may carry a very small daypack for your valuables, water and camera.
+You may carry a very small daypack for your valuables, water, and camera.
 This should not weigh more than 10 kg.

 The price depends on the number of the group

 Your subscription will not be confirmed till we have the receipt of:

 - 20% of the quote of the trip as a deposit to secure your reservation.

 - Full personal details: full name, copy of your passport, Address, Phone number.

 - The number of your passport or identity card.

 - Phone number of a person we can contact in case of an emergency.